 We may process your personal data for more than one lawful ground, depending on the specific purpose for which we are using your data.

 Communication Data : We process this data for the purposes of communicating with you, for record keeping and for the establishment, pursuance or defense of legal claims.
 Our lawful ground for this processing is our legitimate interests which in this case are to reply to communications sent to us, to keep records and to establish, pursue or defend legal claims.

 Customer Data: We process this data to supply the goods and/or services you have purchased and to keep records of such transactions.
 Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into such a contract.

 User Data:We process this data to operate our website and ensure relevant content is provided to you, to ensure the security of our website, to maintain back- ups of our website and/or databases and to enable publication and administration of our website, other online services and business.
 Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and our business.

-Technical Data: We process this data to analyse your use of our website and other online services, to administer and protect our business and website, to deliver relevant website content and advertisements to you and to understand the effectiveness of our advertising.
+Technical Data: We process this data to analyze your use of our website and other online services, to administer and protect our business and website, to deliver relevant website content and advertisements to you and to understand the effectiveness of our advertising.
 Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and our business and to grow our business and to decide our marketing strategy.

 Marketing Data: We process this data to enable you to partake in our promotions such as competitions, prize draws and free giveaways, to deliver relevant website content and advertisements to you and measure or understand the effectiveness of this advertising.
 Our lawful ground for this processing is our legitimate interests which in this case are to study how customers use our products/services, to develop them, to grow our business and to decide our marketing strategy.